Vahidnezhad-Lab/VirPy/README.md

 # VirPy
 VirPy is an all-in-one workflow for the detection, quantification, and visualization of viral species from RNA-seq data acquired from clinical samples.
-The objective of ViriPy is to provide an accessible and easy-to-use bioinformatics tool for investigation of viruses in clinically-derived RNA-seq data.
+The objective of VirPy is to provide an accessible and easy-to-use bioinformatics tool for investigation of viruses in clinically-derived RNA-seq data.

 ## Dependencies